 For example, in sharp curves on highways, drivers often feel more comfortable and safe driving at a speed lower than the actual speed limit.
-HD maps contain accurate lane-level curvature and banking information from which an appropriate advised speed is derived.
+HD maps contain accurate lane-level curvature information from which an appropriate advised speed is derived.
 Driving at the advised speed, rather than the legal speed limit, increases driver safety.
 If the driver needs to overtake a vehicle during the curve, data from the HD map provides more context and awareness for the automated driving system, safely planning its path and the next maneuver.
 There are many more examples – merging lanes, toll booths, obstructed view, poor lane markings, blocked signs.
 They all rely on HD maps to work in conjunction with onboard sensors to give more context so automated driving systems can accurately localize, plan the path and safely operate the next required driving maneuver.

 TomTom HD Map – delivered by AutoStream – can be deployed in various centralized and decentralized vehicle architectures.
 AutoStream is a complete solution that comes with client software and easy-to-integrate APIs.
 In case there are multiple AD applications running on different ECUs, AutoStream can be extended with an ADASIS v3 provider.